diogoalexandreramalho/planning_learning_and_intelligent_decision_making/README.md

 # Planning, Learning and Intelligent Decision Making

+## About the Project

-This repository includes the code developed in the course *Planning, Learning and Intelligent Decision Making* of my MSc in Computer Science.
+*This repository includes the code developed in the course Planning, Learning and Intelligent Decision Making of my MSc in Computer Science.*

 The code is related to five distainct labs: